-HOW DO YOU BECOME A PART OF JOBACTIVE?
+HOW DO YOU BECOME PART OF JOBACTIVE?

 Generally, a participant will start in jobactive when they first apply for income support (such as JobSeeker Payment).
 Some income support payments have conditions and a participant has to participate in jobactive to meet them.
+Individuals can also volunteer to participate in jobactive.